 Do you ask your students to be creative?
 To be problem-solvers?
 Connect with communities in an authentic manner?
 If yes, “What is your process?”
 Brian Hamm has spent the last 5 years asking these questions of students, faculty, and leadership from around the globe and 95% of the time they respond with the “Problem Solving Approach”.
 Mainly, identify a problem, research, brainstorm, develop a solution, test is out.
 Now this is a process, the only problem is it is “me” focused, not “we” focused or “user” focused.

 Design is the creative and problem solving process of the world, period.
-Every product we touch and most experiences we engage in have gone through the Design Process.
+Every product we touch, and most experiences we engage in, have gone through the Design Process.
 In his Keynote presentation, “Why Design for Edu” Brian will share his experiences with and without design and leave participants with some practical applications to start redesigning the learning experience for their students tomorrow.
-The truth we are all designers, you're just good, bad or indifferent, start being better now.
+The truth is we are all designers, you're just good, bad or indifferent, start being better now.

 Keynote: Blended learning is also social

 Lev Vygotsky’s research concluded that “Learning is Social”.
 Numerous studies have continued to confirm the Social Learning theory and that the a positive teacher-student relationship has the largest impact on learning and achievement, aka John Hattie.
 The question is, how do disruptive technologies impacted this paradigm and these relationships?